keystonejs/keystone/docs/pages/docs/graphql/overview.md

 ---
-title: "GraphQL API"
+title: "GraphQL Overview"
 description: "Reference docs for Keystone’s CRUD (create, read, update, delete) GraphQL API.
 Based on the schema definitions outlined in your system config."
 ---

 {% hint kind="warn" %}
-We recently improved this API so it’s easier to program and reason about.
+We recently improved this API so it's easier to program and reason about.
 If you were using it prior to August 17th 2021, [read this guide](/updates/new-graphql-api) for info on how to upgrade.
 {% /hint %}

-Keystone generates a CRUD (create, read, update, delete) GraphQL API based on the [schema](./schema) definition provided in the system [config](./config).
+Keystone generates a CRUD (create, read, update, delete) GraphQL API based on the [schema](../config/lists) definition provided in the system [config](../config/config).

 ## Using the API